Pattern Hopf algebras: Hopf algebra structure on marked permutations

 We work on the combinatorial presheaf of permutations $(\mathtt{Per}, \oplus, \emptyset)$ and on the combinatorial presheaf of marked permutations $(\mathtt{MPer}, \star, \bar{1})$, introduced in \cref{defin:per,defin:mper}.

 \begin{defin}[Decomposability on the operations $\oplus$ and $\ominus$] We say that a permutation is $\oplus$-indecomposable if it has no non-trivial decomposition of the form $\tau_1\oplus \tau_2 $, and $\oplus$-decomposable otherwise.
 We say that a marked permutation is $\oplus$-indecomposable if it has no decomposition of the form $\tau \oplus \pi^* $ or $\pi^*\oplus \tau$, where $\pi^*$ is a marked permutation and $\tau$ is a non-trivial permutation, and $\oplus$-decomposable otherwise.
 Similar definitions hold for $\ominus $.
-A permutation (resp. a marked permutation) is said to be \textit{indecomposable} if it is both $\oplus$ and $\ominus$-indecomposable, and is said to be \textit{decomposable} otherwise. \end{defin}
+A permutation (resp. a marked permutation) is \textit{indecomposable} if it is both $\oplus$ and $\ominus$-indecomposable, and is \textit{decomposable} otherwise. \end{defin}

 We remark that a permutation is $\oplus$-indecomposable whenever it is irreducible on the associative presheaf $(\mathtt{Per}, \oplus, \emptyset)$ according to \cref{defin:indec}.
 For marked permutations, \cref{defin:indec} specializes to the definition of irreducible marked permutations as follows: